Vheissu/hive-stream/README.md

 `action` matches the name of a function defined inside of your contract

 `payload` an object of data which will be provided to the action

+### Writing contracts

+Really, a contract is nothing more than a bunch of functions which get matched to values inside of JSON payloads.

 ### Register a contract